 International Towers are now known as “Australia’s Most Progressive Workplace,” combining environmental efforts with wellness opportunities.
 The project took a comprehensive, modern approach to healthy building, implementing key initiatives from each of WELL’s seven categories.

-IWBI NYC Headquarters, USA
+IWBI NYC Headquarters, USA (Platinum Certified)

 Our next entry is an unusual one.
 After all, it’s not often that the organization is certified by its own standard.